What it's about

 With a balanced supply of commercial and industrial space, largely congruent with commercial demand, there are strong occupancies, rents, and commercial performance, supporting new investment and reinvestment in properties and facilities.
 However, linkages between Whistler’s commercial and industrial activities, the number of jobs and employees, and the need for employee housing, must be recognized and addressed.
 Many existing businesses are understaffed and not fully operational due to a current shortage of housing, which in turn affects customer service and visitor experience.
 This needs to be addressed through Whistler’s employee housing initiatives and strategies to achieve a balance with commercial activity.
 Understanding the dynamic relationships between new business growth, changes in uses and interrelated land use demands is instrumental in maintaining Whistler’s mountain character and comfortable capacity.

 Click the 'Objectives & Policies' to display additional content.5.6.
 Goal Maintain a hierarchy of complementary commercial and light industrial centres each positioned with its own distinct role, character and mix of uses tailored to reinforce Whistler’s mountain resort community character, meet the needs of the community and support the local tourism economy.

 Maintain a balanced supply of commercial and industrial space and associated land uses.

 Over the next five years, carefully consider any proposed additions of new commercial and industrial space that is not currently zoned in order to ensure it complements existing developments, meet an identified need, support to the unique mountain experience, and address associated employee housing needs and growth management policies relative to balanced resort and community capacity.

-Consider small amounts of space for local convenience-commercial, personal service and food and beverage uses in appropriate locations within or adjacent to existing neighbourhoods to enhance livability, walkability and social connections, and reduce automobile trips and GHG emissions.
+Consider small amounts of space for local convenience commercial, personal services and food and beverage uses in appropriate locations within or adjacent to existing neighbourhoods to enhance livability, walkability and social connections, and reduce automobile trips and GHG emissions.

 Support additional space for convenience commercial, personal services and food and beverage uses in the Cheakamus Crossing neighbourhood to meet the growing day-to-day needs of this resident neighbourhood and its further expansion.